-Analysts can identify sessions that have been split due to session size in the Events view, and combine the fragmented sessions so that the complete session is viewable as a single query result in the Events view.
-When split sessions are recombined, a single packet export of the session in the Events view includes all of the session fragments.
+Analysts can identify sessions that have been split due to session size and combine the fragmented sessions so that the complete session is viewable as a single query result in the Legacy Events view.
+When split sessions are recombined, a single packet export of the session in the Legacy Events view includes all of the session fragments.

-Version 10.4 and earlier Decoders are configured with a default session size of 32 MB.
+Decoders are configured with a default session size of 32 MB.
 When a session exceeds the 32 MB limit, the Decoder splits the session and all subsequent packets become part of a new session, fragmenting the actual network session across multiple Decoder sessions.
-Split sessions are parsed without the context that it is a fragment of the larger network session, sometimes resulting in session fragments with source and destination addresses and ports reversed and with unidentified application protocols.
-Another result of split sessions can be difficulty viewing all of the session fragments as a single query result or creating a single packet export of all the session fragments.
+A result of split sessions can be difficulty viewing all of the session fragments as a single query result or creating a single packet export of all the session fragments.

 - Contextual fragment parsing.

 - Session fragments highlighting.

 - Exporting all packets to a single PCAP.